 CRPS is a rare, neuro-inflammatory syndrome characterized by intense chronic pain, swelling, tropic changes, vascular changes, and functional impairment of the limb.
 It can become incredibly debilitating unless diagnosed early and treated appropriately.

 There is no single test for diagnosing CRPS.
 The best diagnostic tool is a good medical history and thorough exam.
 CRPS is classified as an orphan disease (less than 200,000 prevalence).
 It generally develops after some type of trauma such as a fracture, sprain, surgery, crush injury, or immobilization of the limb.
 Pain generally starts in one limb; however, it can present in the trunk (spine, abdomen, chest wall).
 CRPS pain is rated higher than cancer pain and amputation of a digit on the McGill Pain Index.

 10 facts about CRPS

-- CRPS is more common in females than males with a ratio of 3.5:1.
+- CRPS is more common in women than men with a ratio of 3.5:1.

-- The highest incidence of CRPS occurs in females aged 60-70 years old.
+- The highest incidence of CRPS occurs in women aged 60-70 years old.